ThibaultGROUEIX/AtlasNet/doc/training.md

 | SingleView 1 Sphere    | -          | -      | -     | -          | -                |

 ⁽⁰⁾  computed between 2500 ground truth points and 2500 reconstructed points.

+⁽1⁾  Metro is ran on unormalized point clouds (which explains a difference with Atlasnet numbers)